 CASE 110

 A boat physically damaged from contact with a boat that was breaking a rule of Part 2 is eligible for redress only if the damage itself significantly worsened her score.
 Contact is not necessary for one boat to cause injury or physical damage to another.
 A worsening of a boat's score caused by an avoiding manoeuvre is not, by itself, grounds for redress.
 'Injury' refers to bodily injury to a person and, in rule 62.1(b), 'damage' is limited to physical damage to a boat or her equipment.

+CASE 116

+A discussion of redress in a situation in which a boat is damaged early in a series, is entitled to redress under rule 62.1(b), and is prevented by the damage from sailing the remaining races.
+In such a situation it is not fair to the other boats in the series to award her average points for half or more of the races that comprise her series score.

 Rule 62.1(c), Redress

 CASE 20

 When it is possible that a boat is in danger, another boat that gives help is entitled to redress, even if her help was not asked for or if it is later found that there was no danger.

 Rule 62.1(d), Redress

 CASE 34

-Hindering another boat may be a breach of rule 2 and the basis for granting redress and for action under rule 69.1.
+Hindering another boat may be a breach of rule 2 and the basis for granting redress and for action under rule 69.2.

 Rule 62.2, Redress

 CASE 102

-When a boat requests redress because of an incident she claims affected her score in a race, and thus in a series, the time limit for making the request is the time limit for the race, rather than a time limit based on the posting of the series results.
+When a boat requests redress because of an incident she claims affected her score in a race, and thus in a series, the time limit for making the request is

+the time limit for the race, rather than a time limit based on the posting of the series results.

 Section B - Hearings and Decisions

 Rule 63.1, Hearings: Requirement for a Hearing

 CASE 1

 A boat that breaks a rule while racing but continues to race may protest over a later incident, even though after the race she is disqualified for her breach.

 Rule 63.2, Hearings: Time and Place of the Hearing; Time for Parties to Prepare

 CASE 48

-Part 5 of the racing rules aims to protect a boat from miscarriage of justice, not to provide loopholes for protestees.
+Part 5 of the racing rules aims to protect a boat from a miscarriage of justice, not to provide loopholes for protestees.
 A protestee has a duty to protect herself by acting reasonably before a hearing.

 Rule 63.3, Hearings: Right to be Present

 CASE 49

 When two protests arise from the same incident, or from very closely connected incidents, they should be heard together in the presence of representatives of all the boats involved.

 Rule 63.5, Hearings: Validity of the Protest or Request for Redress

 CASE 19

-An interpretation of the term 'damage'.
+Interpretation of the term 'damage'.